ThewBear/awesome-thew/programming.md

 [My Favorite CLI Tools](https://dev.to/switowski/my-favorite-cli-tools-4p4g) Sebastian Witowski's post on dev.to

+[10 Extraordinary GitHub Repos for All Developers](https://dev.to/simonholdorf/10-extraordinary-github-repos-for-all-developers-2ag8) @simonholdorf's post on dev.to

 ## Books

 [6 Things Every Software Engineer Should Know to Standout](https://dev.to/jrdev_/6-things-every-software-engineer-should-know-to-standout-52k1) Jr. Dev's post on dev.to